How to Prevent Mold in your Kitchen

 ⦁ Periodically check for leaks.

 Leaking pipes, no matter how big or small, can cause a multitude of problems, including the development of mold.
+The drain is a tricky area.
 It’s always good to perform routine plumbing checks to make sure that there are no leaks.
-Or, if there are, to take care of them immediately.
+Or, if there are leaks in the drain, to take care of them immediately.

 If you have a dishwashing machine, it is important to clean it regularly as well.